Pray for the Chibok Girls & Nigeria

 What is the current situation?

-GB is thrilled to hear of the safe return of 22 young women – Amina in May and 21 in October.
+GB is thrilled to hear of the safe return of 22 young women – Amina in May and 21 in October 2016 and 82 were returned on 7 May 2017.
 Read more here.
-195 young women (and countless others with no names) still remain without their freedom.
+113 young women (and countless others with no names) still remain without their freedom.

 Six of them are our GB sisters – Abigail, Deborah, Grace, Awa, Esther and Deborah.

 Unfortunately many families and communities have been affected by the violence of Boko Haram, the most deadly terrorist group in the world.
 Since 2009, 20,000 people have been killed and over 2.6 million have been forced to leave their homes.
 The large-scale Chibok abduction receives the most publicity – but girls and women are kidnapped almost weekly by Boko Haram – we don’t ever find out their names but God knows!

 Over a year and a half ago, a new Nigerian government led by President Buhari came into power and pledged to end Boko Haram’s campaign of terror.
 It has had some success but the Chibok girls remain missing.
 The communities and parents of the young women (and the many others affected by Boko Haram violence) are devastated with fathomless grief.
 Agencies like Open Doors have been providing trauma care and practical help.

 Some other girls and women have managed to escape or have been rescued.
 As survivors of sexual violence and abuse, their stories are full of horror.
 Many are now HIV+ and pregnant.
 These women require high quality long term care including counselling, safety and healthcare.